Yvonne Thornton: Early years

 Two years later, the sextet went on to win an unprecedented six consecutive weeks on Amateur Night at Harlem's world famous Apollo Theatre.
 The coveted prize was a paid week of appearances with professional artists, such as Shep and the Limelites, Fats Domino, and Ernie K-Doe.
 A year later, in 1962, The Thornton Sisters were featured at The Brooklyn Fox with Murray the "K" and his Swingin' Soiree, performing with Fabian, The Shirelles, Chuck Jackson, and The Four Seasons.

 During that year, The Thornton Sisters signed with Roulette Records and then Atlantic Records.
 However, the mandated personal appearance tours conflicted with their academic pursuits and the contracts were canceled.
-In 1965, The Thornton Sisters recorded "Watch Your Step" (written by Jeanette Thornton) and "Big City Boy" on the BobSan label.
+The Thornton Sisters also recorded “Watch Your Step” (written by Jeanette Thornton) on the BobSan label in 1965 and “Big City Boy”.

+After the Brooklyn Fox, for the next thirteen years (1963-1976), The Thornton Sisters were on the “college circuit” performing on weekends at many fraternities and eating clubs of many colleges, including Amherst, Colgate and Bucknell and Ivy League universities, such as Princeton, Cornell, Dartmouth and University of Pennsylvania in order to defray the cost of their tuition for medical and dental schools.